 If you’ve mixed to make new colours, get a couple of squeezy plastic bottles (you know, like those ketchup ones you get in the pub), and fill these so you can use these when washing to refresh the colour.

 So with all that in mind, let's get started!

-Disclaimer: this isn’t an official name, I have no idea what to call this, I just like the idea of being a majestic intergalactic being who occasionally lives under the sea.
+Disclaimer: This isn’t the official colour name; I have no idea what to call this, I just like the idea of being a majestic intergalactic being who occasionally lives under the sea.

-I wanted to get as close to an ice-white as poss, so rinsed my hair then left on Infuse My.
+I wanted to get as close to an ice-white as possible, so I rinsed my hair then left on Infuse My.
 Colour Platinum for 10 minutes before rinsing off again.

 I wanted some blue, purple and pink tones, so used Cobalt and Ruby to create 4 shades in total.
 I then tested these on white paper and tweaked until I got the shades I wanted, which were:

 - Purple Mix (2 parts Cobalt to 2 parts Ruby)

 - Pink Purple Mix (1 part Cobalt to 4 parts Ruby)